The 30 Best Museums In Holland (Suggested By Locals)

 Address: Museumstraat 1, 1071 XX Amsterdam

-The Rijksmuseum is the National Museum for an excellent reason.
 The Rijksmuseum has, by far, the most extensive and impressive collection in The Netherlands of eight centuries of art in our country.
-Much of the best-known art and paintings of our most famous painters are exhibited in The National Museum.
+The National Museum exhibits many well-known paintings by famous Dutch artists.

 2. Amsterdam, Van Gogh Museum